halt-dos/hd-wiki-public/docs/enterprise/waf/listener/profiles/signatures.md

 We can also update the rule status at once by selecting multiple rules.
 After clicking on the **Update Status** button, select desired status to update.

 :::note
-The signatures are updated daily, and if they aren't, a rollback will be performed accordingly.
+The signatures are updated daily, and if the update fails, rollback of signatures will be performed automatically, without any manual intervention or any interruption in the traffic.
+But if signatures need to be rolled back, you can do it manually via the [**Software Updates**](../../../platform/system/settings/software_updates.md).
 :::